OneMadGypsy/upy-motion/README.md

 **MPU6050(`bus`, `sda`, `scl`, `ofs`, `intr`, `callback`, `angles`, `clock`, `gyro`, `accel`, `dlpf`, `rate`, `filtered`, `anglefilter`, `R`, `Q`, `A`, `addr`, `freq`)**

 >The argument for this constructor may seem daunting, but it can be broken up into sections that make it far easier to manage.
 From `bus` through `scl` sets up I2C connection with the device. `ofs` is the configuration offsets that help your device function accurately.
 Examples are provided later in this document that explain how to get this value.
 From `intr` through `angles` are interrupt related and only used if you want to use FIFO.
 From `clock` through `rate` are device specific settings.
 From `filtered` through `A` are filter specific settings. `addr` and `freq` are the device address and the frequency it should run at.
+There is very little reason why you should ever have to change these, which is why they are the very last arguments.

+>Most things are evidenced later in this document, but there are a couple of things that are easier to simply explain right here.
+Providing an interrupt pin and a callback will automatically trigger the script to use FIFO.
+The `rate` argument has 2 purposes.
+Whatever value you supply will be the divisor for gyroscope clock output, which is it's main intended purpose.
+However, my driver also uses half of this number to determine how many samples to average when using a complementary filter.

 Arg             | Type       | Description                                    | Default